+- Academic advising/counseling

-- Child care assistance - Books and supplies
+- Child care assistance

+- Books and supplies

+- · Mileage reimbursement

-- Car repair up to \$100/semester,
+- · Car repair up to \$100/semester,

-- Meal tickets
+- · Meal tickets

-- Cash grants
+- · Cash grants

 CARE students must be enrolled full-time in a vocational program likely to lead to employment and maintain satisfactory progress in all classes.
 Early application through the college EOPS office is advised.
 All CARE students must also be EOPS eligible.